This photograph of Kelvin-Helmholtz clouds was taken in the foothills of the Rocky Mountains.

 Kelvin-Helmholtz clouds look like breaking waves in the ocean.
-After wind blows up and over a barrier, like a mountain, the air continues flowing through the atmosphere in a wavelike pattern.
-Complex evaporation and condensation patterns create the capped tops and cloudless troughs of the waves.
+After wind blows up and over a barrier, like a mountain, the air continues flowing through the atmosphere in a pattern that looks like a wave.

 These clouds form when there is a difference in the wind speed or direction between two wind currents in the atmosphere.

 Wind is moving air.
 Warm air rises, and cool air comes in to take its place.
 This movement creates different pressures in the atmosphere which creates the winds around the globe.
 Since the Earth spins,...more